Opened 10 years ago

 I've not checked the details, but after some work it often happens that the commented lines are moved by several tens of characters right, making them hardly visible when scrolling the code.

-comment:2 Changed 10 years ago by Christoph <buchner@…>
+comment:2 by Christoph <buchner@…>, 10 years ago

 I have also observed this previously, and it was pretty annoying.
 And yes, I also use revision control for projects (kind of insane not to, to be honest)

-comment:3 Changed 10 years ago by casella
+comment:3 by Francesco Casella, 10 years ago

 I had some discussion with Martin Sjoelund about how to get this done.
 One possibility, which is referred to in this ticket, is to parse comments and whitespace in the AST, so that it is possible to re-generate the same code when saving the modified model.
 However, this might be unnecessarily complicated and time-consuming to implement and debug.